AnimeshKC/Tournament-Manager/sprintLog.md

 1. Set up Trello with key user stories in upcoming sprints
 2. Come up with the high level architecture of the application
-3. Come up with requirements for the First Agile Iteration (To be completed by Sprint 3)
+3. Come up with requirements for the First Agile Iteration
 4. Decide on the tools for this application

 Learning: